Design and Performance of a Monolithic Plastic Scintillator Tracker with Embedded Scatterers: Performance evaluation of FROST with a positron beam test using prototype detectors

 \subsubsection{SiPM calibration and correction for fiber/SiPM variations}

 For the FROST prototype data, the integrated waveform charge in analog-to-digital converter (ADC) counts was linearly converted to the number of photoelectrons using the pedestal and the 1-p.e.-equivalent ADC integral obtained from SiPM dark-noise data, and the resulting value was used as the light yield observable.
 To reduce channel-to-channel variations arising from individual WLS fibers and SiPMs, we measured the cosmic-ray light yield for each channel before the fibers were bonded to the FROST scintillator, using a dedicated plastic scintillator bar of $50~\mathrm{mm}\times100~\mathrm{mm}\times10~\mathrm{mm}^3$ with holes of approximately 2.2~mm diameter into which the WLS fibers were inserted.
 Each fiber was read out with the same SiPM as used for the FROST prototype.
-In the analysis, the light yield in each channel was normalized such that this pre-measured cosmic-ray response was equalized to the overall mean value of 83.1~p.e.
+In the analysis, the light yield in each channel was normalized such that this pre-measured cosmic-ray light yield was equalized to the overall mean value of 83.1~p.e.
+Before this normalization, the relative channel-to-channel variation was 12.3\%.